Status of food safety in Africa

 • ”Better address the health of domestic consumers dependent on informal markets: donor investments have little focus here.

-• Build capacity for well-governed, evidence and -based food safety systems: harmonization of food safety governance.
+• Build capacity for well-governed, evidence and risk-based food safety systems: harmonization of food safety governance.

 • Harness marketplace drivers of progress on food safety: supporting the private sector to increase food safety amongst all stakeholders.”